Instructions for Contributors to Ursus

 For electronic copy, Microsoft Excel is preferred; tables can be produced in Excel, then pasted into Word.
 If Microsoft Word is used, please use the Table Editor; do not use tabs.

 Figures should be high quality.
 Figures will be reduced to 67 mm wide unless they are much wider than high or exceptionally detailed.
 Best scale is 1.5 times the reduced size.
 Lettering style and size when reduced should be the same in all figures.
 Lettering on figures should be in lower case with the first word in upper case, and should be in Arial font.
 To guard against loss, photographs or offset prints of drawings are preferred over originals.
 Final electronic files should be submitted with the revised manuscript that incorporates referee comments.

 The minimum acceptable resolution is 200 dpi at the desired final size in the paged article.
-Authors are encouraged to check figure resolution with the free service of Allen Press, Verifig, at figchecker.allenpress.com/cgi-bin/upload.cgi, use password ‘figcheck’.
-Additional information on preferred file types and resolution for figures to be published in Ursus can be found in the Guide to Digital Art Specifications.
+Authors are encouraged to check figure resolution using the Guide to Art Preparation at Allen Press.